 - Experience in project management preferably HR related

-- Full understanding of HR legislation, policies, and procedures.
+- Possess in-depth knowledge of HR legislation, policies, and procedures.

 - An analytical mind with problem-solving abilities

 - Computer savvy with working knowledge of human resource IT (ATS, Payroll etc.)